chidubemokeke/Subgraph-Tutorial-S1-P5-Enums/README.md

-# Using Transaction Receipts and Enums for Your Subgraphs
+# Using Enums for Your Subgraphs

-This repository demonstrates the effectiveness of Transaction Receipts and enums by exploring two different NFT smart contracts, CryptoCoven and CryptoKitties.
-It will showcase how you can extract detailed information from transactions and marketplace interactions.
+This repository demonstrates the effectiveness of enums by exploring the CryptoCoven NFT smart contract.
+It showcases how you can extract detailed information from transactions and marketplace interactions, helping to manage data more effectively within your subgraph.

-## Using Enums
+## Objectives

+- Understand the role of enums in categorizing NFT marketplaces.
+- Learn how to implement enums in your subgraph schema.
+- Explore examples of querying data using enums for enhanced clarity and maintainability.

+## Why Use Enums?

 Enums play a critical role in categorizing and managing data in your subgraphs.
-By using enums, you can define a set of named values that can represent specific states or categories in your data model, enhancing the structure and clarity of your subgraph.
+They define a set of named values that represent specific states or categories, enhancing the structure and clarity of your subgraph.

-## Why Use Enums?
+## Benefits of Enums

 - Clarity: Enums provide meaningful names for values, making the data easier to understand.
 - Validation: Enums enforce strict value definitions, preventing invalid data entries.